 Most people love shopping.
 Even those people who say they don’t like shopping, usually have something they can shop for hours.
 For example, I don’t like shopping for clothes, but I can spend quite a lot of time at bookstores or sauce aisles at a grocery store.

 How can someone enhance my shopping experience?
 One of the ways would be to see what I like the most and offer me more of it.
-For example, if I like books and the online bookstore’s system have noticed that I do my purchases most of the time when there is a discount available or some kind of another special offer, one of the ways to attract my attention would be to offer a discount on a book that I was researching before.
+For example, if I like books and the online bookstore’s system has noticed that I do my purchases most of the time when there is a discount available or some kind of another special offer, one of the ways to attract my attention would be to offer a discount on a book that I was researching before.
 (Amazon does this to me continuously and I should know better by now, but I still get caught on this hook.)

-The purpose of the user models in retail and ecommerce especially is to maximize the desire to make a purchase.
+The purpose of the user models in retail and e-commerce especially is to maximize the desire to make a purchase.
 Observed behavior patterns for chosen user segments help in this case.
 Technically, you don’t even need any personal information about the user in order to target them with information about new products or services.
 When you know what people like, chances are you have what they want.

 User modeling is a great way to maximize the results of your business in the most efficient way.
-As you can see, this technology can be applied in pretty much any industry, and machine learning algorithms help to process, analyze, and store large amounts of data, freeing you to glean insights and implement them into your business.
+As you can see, this technology can be applied in pretty much any industry and machine learning algorithms help to process, analyze, and store large amounts of data, freeing you to glean insights and implement them into your business.